Short Stories (magazine): Pulp era

 Luke Short, Ernest Haycox, W. C. Tuttle, James B. Hendryx, Barry Scobee, Bertrand William Sinclair and B. M. Bower appearing in its pages.
 Short Stories also carried adventure fiction, such as "Northern" tales set in the Yukon, and adventures in the South Seas or Sub-Saharan Africa.
-The magazine's writers in the adventure genre included George Allan England, H. Bedford-Jones, Gordon MacCreagh, J. Allan Dunn, L. Patrick Greene (stories set in Africa), William Wirt (who chronicled the exploits of a mercenary, Jimmie Cordie) and George F. Worts (who wrote about South Sea adventures).
+The magazine's writers in the adventure genre included George Allan England, H. Bedford-Jones, Gordon MacCreagh, J. Allan Dunn, L. Patrick Greene (stories set in Africa), William Wirt (who chronicled the exploits of a mercenary, Jimmie Cordie), and George F. Worts and Captain Frederick Moore (who wrote about South Sea adventures).
 Thriller writers Edgar Wallace, Sax Rohmer and Dornford Yates had stories in the magazine in this period, as did Vincent Starrett, who wrote about private investigator Jimmie Lavender for Short Stories.
 Albert Richard Wetjen contributed sea stories to the magazine.
 Short Stories also published a large number of adventure stories featuring the Foreign Legion.
 The magazine's practitioners in this sub-genre included J.D.
 Newsom (with humorous stories about Legionnaires Mike Curialo and Albert Withers), Georges Surdez, Robert Carse and Bob Du Soe.
 Some of the serials published in Short Stories were later published in hardback by Doubleday.
 These included Jimmie Dale and the Blue Envelope Murder, by Frank L. Packard.

 The magazine adopted the symbol of a red sun on its covers; nearly all the issues of the pulp-era Short Stories featured a red sun as part of its cover illustration.
 Circulation for Short Stories rose to 174,899 copies in 1922.

 In addition to fiction, Maule also created "The Story Teller's Circle", a forum for readers to write in and discuss issues (similar to "The Camp-Fire" department in Adventure magazine).
 Edgar Franklin Wittmack, Remington Schuyler and Nick Eggenhofer all painted several covers for Short Stories.

 Maule edited the magazine for almost two decades.
 Between 1929 and 1932 Roy De S. Horn served as editor; Maule returned as editor in 1932.
 During his tenure, De Horn created "Adventurers All", a column where writers and readers of Short Stories related true-life adventures they had experienced.
 In 1936, Maule was succeeded in the role of editor by Dorothy McIlwraith.
 The next year, Doubleday sold the publication to a new owner, Short Stories, Inc. (McIlwraith would also edit Weird Tales when Short Stories, Inc. purchased that magazine).
 During the 1940s, writers such as Frank Gruber, Arthur O. Friel, Theodore Roscoe and Carl Jacobi appeared in Short Stories.